 On the way there, get your first taste of the region's unique history at Beagle Bay.
 Step inside the Sacred Heart Church and gaze in awe at its spectacular pearl shell altar, built by local Aboriginal people and the Pallotine Monks in 1917.

 The Dampier Peninsula is accessed via Cape Leveque Road.
-The turnoff is located approximately 20 kilometres from Broome, on the Great Northern Highway.
-Domestic flights from Perth to Broome
+The turnoff is located approximately 20 kilometres from Broome, on the Broome Road.

 Permits are not required to travel on Cape Leveque Road.
 However, a small access fee applies to the communities of Beagle Bay, Lombadina and One Arm Point, payable at the community offices.
 For day visitors to Kooljaman at Cape Leveque, a pass must be purchased at reception.

 When to go to Cape Leveque

 The best time to experience the Dampier Peninsula is during the Dry Season (May-October).
 During the Wet Season (Nov-Apr) the Cape Leveque Road may experience closures due to weather conditions, and facilities on the Peninsula are also limited.
 Prior to travelling, check road conditions and closures with the Broome Visitor Centre.

 The Dampier Peninsula offers a range of accommodation to suit most travellers, from simple bush camps and beach shelters to basic cabins and luxury self-contained safari tents.
 Bookings are essential at all accommodation sites.

 To discover the Dampier Peninsula on a self-drive adventure, you'll find both car and campervan hire in Broome.